ayoisaiah/f2/README.md

 - Supports undoing the last renaming operation in case of mistakes or errors.
 - Extensive [documentation](https://github.com/ayoisaiah/f2/wiki) and examples for each and every option that is provided.
 - Extensive unit testing with close to 100% coverage.

+## Documentation

+Visit the [wiki page](https://github.com/ayoisaiah/f2/wiki) to view usage examples and learn about all the renaming operations that can be achieved with F2.

 ## Benchmarks